zama-ai/concrete/docs/user/howto/compiling_torch_model.md

 You can then call `quantized_numpy_module.forward_fhe.run()` to have the FHE inference.

-Now your model is ready to infer in FHE settings !
+Now your model is ready to infer in FHE settings.

 <!--pytest-codeblocks:cont-->
 ```python